SagiHacky/PyScanner/README.md

 ## How It Works

 1. Detects your local IP automatically using `socket`
-2. Pings each host in the `/24 subnet using `os.system`
+2. Pings each host in the `/24` subnet via `os.system`
-3. For alive hosts, grabs TTL from ping output to guess OS
+3. Grabs TTL from ping output to fingerprint OS
 4. Reads `/proc/net/arp` for MAC addresses
 5. Looks up vendor from `api.macvendors.com`
-6. Scans ports 1-1000 using threaded TCP sockets
+6. Scans ports using threaded TCP sockets
 7. Attempts banner grabbing on open ports
 8. Detects filtered ports via `socket.timeout`
 9. Prints grouped results per host with colors